 Proc Report and Proc Tabulate are both used to create summary tables.
 Although, Proc Report can create detail tables with COMPUTE Blocks which cannot be done using PROC Tabulate.

-PROC REPORT, everything is done with the
+In PROC REPORT, everything is done with the COLUMN and DEFINE statements, along with COMPUTE blocks.

-With PROC REPORT, you can have custom lines between groups for example “TOTAL SALES of SUV cars in USA Region” whereas TABULATE Procedure does not have this feature.
+With PROC REPORT, you can have custom lines between groups, for example, “TOTAL SALES of SUV cars in USA Region”, whereas TABULATE Procedure does not have this feature.

 |CLASS||The CLASS statement is used to form groups within rows and columns.|